 3.3.
 Wide Double Top

-Timeframe matters significantly in this variation.
+Timeframe and distance matter significantly here.
 The two peaks are separated by a long period (weeks or even months).
-Because the distribution phase lasts longer, a breakdown from a wide double top often leads to a more significant and lasting trend reversal than a narrow one.
+Because the distribution phase lasts so long, the resulting breakdown often leads to a massive, macro trend reversal.

 4. How to Identify a Valid Double Top Pattern